ruppysuppy/Pizza-Man/README.md

 export default firebaseConfig;
 ```

-Data needs to be stored in the following format (can hold as many pizzas or categories as needed):
+Data needs to be stored in the following format:

 ```javascript
 [